Everything you need to do the following:

-Step 1: enter your contractor’s name and choose the right company from the list.
+Step 1: enter your contractor’s name and lookup the right business from the list.

 What to look for on the verification page